dilermando-lima/jakarta-ee-microservice/README.md

-# MICROSERVES JAKARTA EE 10 WITH EMBEDED SERVER
+# MICROSERVICES JAKARTA EE 10 WITH EMBEDDED SERVER

 This is a project to show how to create microservices on jakarta ee 10 with embeded server using:
   - `jersey` as embeded server rest container